girlsclub/SpaceGirlsNYC/README.md

 # SpaceGirlsNYC
-Resources for the Space Apps Challenge and other Spacey things
+Resources for the Space Apps Challenge and the rest of the Universe